 The medication that helped

 Low-dose Naltrexone, also known as LDN.
-It’s an immune regulator, providing relief to people with autoimmune and central nervous system disorders.
+It’s an immune regulator, providing relief to people with autoimmune, inflammatory and central nervous system disorders.
 After a doctor recommended it to me as a potential Lyme Disease treatment, I did some research.
 What I found was impressive.
 A before and after photograph from a clinical study showing intestinal mucosa healed in just 4 weeks!
 The NIH even backed it up for IBD.
 That plus this video finally convinced me to give it a try.

 I had a positive experience taking LDN.
 I had to start at a very low dose because the standard dose triggered too strong of an immune response, otherwise known as a “herx” effect.
 Taken at low doses, it improved my digestion, sleep and overall well-being.
 The only reason I stopped taking it is because of the cost.
 It’s not covered by insurance, and was $100 per month.
 I know of a doctor who has been taking it daily for years, claims it’s helped inflammation, and has no plans of stopping.